y33-j3T/Fundamentals-of-Programming-Python/README.md

 - [L10 Cup of Tea](./L10)

 ## Things to note
-- Questions for each lab are in the `Lab(number).pdf` file of each folder.
+- Questions for each lab can be found in the `Lab(number).pdf` file of each folder.

 - Additional data or input/ouput files in the form of `.pdf` or `.py` for each lab are included in their respective folders.